The SORCA Trail Pass

 - A SORCA Trail Pass sticker that you can display as a proof of payment, and use to guilt other trail users into buying one!

 - Amazing local trails, new, and well maintained!

 - Trail advocacy and planning, SORCA has been working hard with land managers, owners and other user groups to ensure sustainability and preservation of existing trails and future trail options.

-A few of the projects the 2012 Trail Pass money contributed/will contribute to are:
+A few of the projects the Trail Pass money contributed to:

 - The Legacy Climb

 - Edith Lake Bypass trail from Jack’s Trail to Mike’s Loop

 - Approved Trail Builder Support

 - S&M/Endo Connector Improvements